View the MPP brochure

 Dual degree programs allow students to complete two graduate degrees in less time.
 Accelerated pathway programs provide provide senior students permission to take a specified number of master’s level courses as electives toward completion of their bachelor’s degree.
 The students then apply to the relevant graduate program and if accepted, the previously completed graduate coursework during the senior year is counted as transfer credit toward the completion of the master’s degree.

-For more information on these programs, visit the Dual Degree Programs page.
+For more information on these programs, visit Dual Degree Programs page.

-How long does the MPP program take to complete?
+How long do the MPP and graduate certificates take to complete?

-What tests are required for admission into the MPP program?
+What graduate-level tests are required for admission into the MPP program?

 Although there are no minimum GRE scores, the typical well-qualified student scores 152 on the verbal, 150 on the quantitative, and 4.0 on the analytical writing sections.
 GRE scores will only be counted if the exam was completed within the previous five years of the application.